actions-rs/toolchain/README.md

 ## Profiles

-This Action supports rustup [profiles](https://blog.rust-lang.org/2019/10/15/Rustup-1.20.0.html#profiles), which are can be used to speed up the workflow execution by installing the minimally required set of components, for example:
+This Action supports rustup [profiles](https://blog.rust-lang.org/2019/10/15/Rustup-1.20.0.html#profiles), which can be used to speed up the workflow execution by installing the minimally required set of components, for example:

 ```yaml